 NEO FOR NAMIBIA - Helping Babies Survive is a non-profit organization based in Switzerland that focuses on the implementation of simple medical interventions that are known to improve survival rates of newborn infants.

 While high income countries have reached unprecedented levels of care for sick term and preterm newborn infants, progress in most low income countries, particularly in sub-Saharan Africa, has been slow.
 In fact, the quality of neonatal care is comparable to the situation in high income countries more than 50 years ago.

 The founders of NEO FOR NAMIBIA are convinced that simple and robust equipment is urgently needed in low income countries.
 Training of local physicians and nurses will be key to sustainable improvements.
-The efforts currently focus on the Rundu State Hospital in the Kavango region in the north of Namibia.
-If successful, other hospitals in Namibia could benefit from those interventions.
+Initially, our efforts focussed on the Rundu State Hospital in the Kavango region in the north of Namibia.
+Now, successful interventions are implemented in other hospitals in Namibia (Onandjokwe, Katima).

 News from NEO FOR NAMIBIA